-Skikda is a port city located in north-eastern Algeria on the Gulf of Stora (ancient Sinus Numidicus), part of Mediterranean Sea.
-The city covers a total area of approx 52 km2 (20 ml2) and has a population of around 250,000 people.
+Skikda is a Mediterranean port city in north-eastern Algeria (North Africa), located on Gulf of Stora.
+The city covers a total area of approx 52 km2 (20 ml2) and has population around 250,000.

-- Historically, Skikda city is famous for its seaport, described in 1911 by German publisher Baedeker as featuring "the youngest Algerian seaport."
-The city has Algeria's 3rd largest commercial port after Algiers and Oran.
-It also has a petrochemical terminal port and a fishing port in Stora.
-There are also many beaches along the Mediterranean coastline.
+- Historically, Skikda is famous for its seaport - ranked Algeria's 3rd largest commercial port - after Algiers and Oran.
+The port has dedicated petrochemical terminal and separate fishing port (Stora).

-- On February 15, 1989 the Dutch tanker MV Maassluis was anchored outside the port of Skikda, waiting to dock the following day at the terminal, when ship's anchors did not hold and the vessel smashed on the port's pier-head.
-The disaster killed 27 of all 29 people onboard.
+- (February 15, 1989) the oil tanker Maassluis was anchored outside the port, waiting to dock the following day, when ship's anchors failed and the vessel smashed port's pier-head.
+The disaster killed 27 of all 29 crew onboard.

-- On January 19, 2004 fire and explosion at Skikda LNG facility murdered 29 people and caused US$940,000,000 worth of damage.
-This accident incapacitated 3 LNG trains and impacted approx 2% of the liquefaction capacity of the world.
-The explosion was preceded by ingestion of a leak of cold hydrocarbon into boiler of westernmost LNG line, which caused the explosion of the boiler.
-According to 2014 Marsh report into the largest industrial disaster in the world, Skikda explosion is ranked number 3 in hydrocarbon industry.
+- (January 19, 2004) fire and explosion at Skikda LNG facility killed 29 and caused damages with total worth around USD 940 million.
+This accident incapacitated 3 LNG gas trains and impacted approx 2% of world's liquefaction capacity.
+The explosion was preceded by ingestion of a leak of cold hydrocarbon into boiler of port's westernmost LNG line, causing boiler's explosion.
+Ranked as world's largest industrial disaster, Skikda explosion is also ranked 3rd largest in the hydrocarbon industry.